 Speaking of food, our misadventures in trying to sell our house has not deterred me from my sacred mission to find new and interesting things that Katie will eat.
 I have found that one of the most effective strategies is to let her help select the produce at Whole Foods (this week she picked out some deep purple heirloom cherry tomatoes), but sometimes it takes a little more creativity.
 Here are my two latest loves, humbly offered to your child’s palate for approval ; – )

-I discovered just how versatile popsicles can be.
-You can blend kale into them (or in Katie’s case, raw calcium and a daily dose of supplements) and kids think you are giving them a SPECIAL TREAT.
+Popsicle recipes are incredibly versatile.
+You can blend veggies into them and kids think you are giving them a SPECIAL TREAT.
 I love that my daughter oozes with gratitude and affection when I hand her a nutrient-laden pop.
 She enjoys it, and I enjoy getting those supplements into her without having to make a huge production of it.
 Maybe I can finally put those tap shoes away now.

 Plus the Texas summer heat lasts until mid-October, so we have plenty of time to enjoy the new recipes I’ve run across.
 Here’s my new favorite from a book I recently reviewed called Organically Raised: Conscious Cooking for Babies and Toddlers.
 Oh, and just FYI, Anni is coming out with a whole new book just devoted to popsicle recipes!